Mehrdad Asemani

 Mehrdad Akhavan (مهرداد اخوان), better known by his stage name Mehrdad Asemani (مهرداد آسمانی), was born on July 16, 1967, in Tehran, Iran.
-He is an Iranian singer, composer, and musician currently living in Los Angeles.
+He is an Iranian singer, composer, and musician living in Los Angeles.

 Early life and career

 Akhavan was born in Tehran and spent his childhood in Hafez Street (Sanglej).
 He went to Hadaf Junior High and graduated from Hadaf High School.
 Despite being accepted to university, he enlisted for military service and served for 27 months in the Iran-Iraq War.
 While attending school, he learned music and singing techniques from masters in these fields in Iran.

 When he realized he could not freely pursue his singing career in Iran, he left Iran in 1992 for Los Angeles.
 While in Los Angeles, Akhavan released his first album, Voice of Sun, becoming famous in the Persian community worldwide.
 With his second album called Pooste Shab, he became a household name in the Persian community.

 Akhavan has written many songs for other famous Persian singers living in California; many of them are about Iran.
 In his album Ghazal, Akhavan sings "Mahak" for his child, Mehrzad.

 Akhavan collaborated with Persian Diva Googoosh to work on her album Q, Q Bang Bang.